Franchise Development and Economic Uncertainty

 Posted on in Blog

-How did the pandemic affect the franchising industry, and where are we now?
-Franchising has largely recovered from the earliest days of the COVID-19 pandemic.
+By nearly every measure, franchising has largely recovered from the earliest days of the COVID-19 pandemic.
 State-mandated closures and shrinking demand in some sectors caused thousands of franchise locations to close in 2022, reducing the total number of franchise units by 2.6%.

-Several markets were more severely impacted during that time, with restaurants (-6.6%), personal care (-7.4%) and business services (-4.9%) experiencing the most closures.
+Several markets were more severely impacted during that time, with restaurants (-6.6%), personal care (-7.4%), and business services (-4.9%) experiencing the most closures.
+It may be no surprise that personal care and retail food, products, and services are among the fastest-growing franchise sectors, largely thanks to the market share opened up by pandemic-era closures.

 Areas with the Fastest Franchise Business Growth